Hybrid vehicle: Japan

+India

 Indian railway launched one of its kind CNG-Diesel hybrid trains in January 2015.
 The train has a 1400 hp engine which uses fumigation technology.
-The first of these trains is set to run on the 81 km long Rewari-Rohtak route.
-CNG is less-polluting alternative for diesel and petrol and is popular as an alternative fuel in India.
+The first of these trains was scheduled to run on the 81 km Rewari–Rohtak route.
+CNG is a less-polluting alternative for diesel and petrol and is popular as an alternative fuel in India.
 Already many transport vehicles such as auto-rickshaws and buses run on CNG fuel.